A scalable optimization approach for equitable facility location: Methodology and transportation applications: A Framework for Equitable Facility Location

 The constraints \eqref{cons:tangent_lines} and the minimizing objective function together approximate $e^q$ with the piecewise linear function, $g:[0,\sigma^{max}] \rightarrow \mathbb{R}$, defined as follows:

 where $q_{i,j}$ represents the value of $q$ for which $e^{\beta_i} + e^{\beta_i}(q-\beta_i) = e^{\beta_{j}} + e^{\beta_{j}}(q-\beta_{j}).$

 In practice, the penalties, $c_s$, would often be the same, or would only take on a few different values.
-If the penalties are all the same ($c_s = c, \forall s \in U$), we can choose linearization points so that (KPL$^t$) is an exact formulation of (KPL$^p$).
+If the penalties are all the same (i.e., $c_s = c, \forall s \in U$), we can choose linearization points so that (KPL$^t$) is an exact formulation of (KPL$^p$).

-\begin{proposition} If $c_s = c$ for all $s \in U$, and $\beta_i := -\kappa c i$, for $i = 0, 1, \dots, \min\{k,|U|\}$, then $\ddot{\sigma} = \hat{\sigma}$. \end{proposition} \begin{proof} Due to \eqref{xbinary}, for all feasible $\mathbf{x} :=(x_1, x_2, \dots, x_{|S|})$, $q = -\kappa\sum_{s \in U} c x_s$ can only take the values of the selected linearization points.
-At these values of $q$, the approximating tangent lines match the exponential expression, $e^q$, exactly. \end{proof} When it is not efficient to choose a linearization point for every possible value of $q ~=~ -\kappa \sum_{s \in U} c_s x_s$ (i.e., when there are more than a few unique penalty values), we would like to choose linearization points $\beta_i$ so that the approximation error is small.
+\begin{proposition} If $c_s = c$ for all $s \in U$, and $\beta_i := -\kappa c i$, for $i = 0, 1, \dots, \min\{k,|U|\}$, then $\ddot{\sigma} = \hat{\sigma}$. \end{proposition} When it is not efficient to choose a linearization point for every possible value of $q ~=~ -\kappa \sum_{s \in U} c_s x_s$ (i.e., when there are more than a few unique penalty values), we would like to choose linearization points $\beta_i$ so that the approximation error is small.
 Tangent lines do not closely approximate exponential functions in general (Proposition \ref{thm:max_ex_error} and Corollary \ref{cor:exponential_growth}).
-However, the linearization provides a very close approximation in this application (Proposition \ref{thm:max_practical_exponent} and Theorem \ref{thm:penalty_error_tangent}).
+However, the linearization does provide a very close approximation in this application (Proposition \ref{thm:max_practical_exponent} and Theorem \ref{thm:penalty_error_tangent}).

 \begin{proposition} For $b\in \mathbb{R}$, let $L_b := e^b + e^b(x-b)$ represent the tangent line to $f(x) = e^x$ at the point $(b,e^b)$.
 Let $g: [a,a+w] \rightarrow \mathbb{R}$ be the piecewise linear function $g(x) := \max\{L_a(x), L_{a+w}(x)\}$.
 The maximum error between $e^x$ and $g(x)$ on $[a,a+w]$ is,